Case types and fees have different payment options, restrictions and methods.

 • Lobby drop-box: in the main court lobby, 8 a.m. to 5 p.m., Monday - Friday.
 We will accept payments by check, money order, or credit card in the drop box.
 This drop-box is NOT for cash payments.

-• For cases that are in collections/FARE program, at www.azcourtpay.comlinks to external site
+• For cases that are in collections/FARE program, at Arizona Courts Online Payment

-PLEASE NOTE: It is the defendant's responsibility to follow up with the Court to ensure that the payment or correspondence sent via mail was received by the Court and that all charges have been resolved on or before the arraignment date.
+It is the defendant's responsibility to follow up with the Court to ensure that the payment or correspondence sent was received by the Court and that all charges have been resolved on or before the arraignment date and/or payment due date.
+A receipt provided by the court is proof of payment.

 Make your check or money order payable to Scottsdale City Court in the full amount due, and include the complaint and case number.
 Please provide your current address if it is different from the address on the check.